|31st March |

 because of their religion or belief.
 We all need to do more to eliminate religious intolerance and to ensure that those who incite hatred or violence against individuals because of their religious beliefs are dealt with by the law.

-But the Government cannot agree with an approach that promotes the concept of defamation of religions as a response.
+Government cannot agree with an approach that promotes the concept of defamation of religions as a response.
 This approach severely risks diminishing the right to freedom of expression.
-We believe that international human rights law
+We believe that international human rights law already

 Passes 3rd Reading in the Lords and is set to become law

 See bill status from

 film classification law gets reboot from theregister.co.uk by John Ozimek

 The Video Recordings Bill has received its 3rd Reading in the House of Lords on 20th January 2010.

 The bill is scheduled to receive Royal Assent and come into immediate effect on 21st January.

 So once again all videos and DVDs have to be

 vetted by state appointed censors and ludicrous restrictions, such as a ban on mail order porn, are restored.